cdcme/terraform-google-project/CONTRIBUTING.md

 # Contribution Guidelines

-First time contributing to a Minnow Open Source project?
-Read our [Code of Conduct](https://github.com/minnowpod/terraform-google-project/blob/master/CONDUCT.md).
+First time contributing to an Open Source project?
+Read our [Code of Conduct](https://github.com/carlodicelico/terraform-google-project/blob/master/CONDUCT.md).

 Contributions to this Module are very welcome!
 We follow a fairly standard [pull request process](https://help.github.com/articles/about-pull-requests/) for contributions, subject to the following guidelines: